Tiago-Dev/Tiago-Dev/README.md

 - 🔭 I’m currently working on <a href="https://add18.com.br/" target="_blank">Add18</a>
-- 🌱 I’m currently focused in mobile developmet.
+- 🌱 I’m currently focused in mobile development.
 - 📫 How to reach me: https://www.linkedin.com/in/tiagovieiradev/.
 - ⚡ About me: I am developer for 9 years and adept at good programming practices.
 I have experience with web/mobile development, system integration, creation of frameworks and interfaces.